-The first football through my lens in 2020 arrived through a grassroots football photography commission.
-The location was a sprawl of Cardiff council pitches and an old stomping ground of mine, Trelai Park.
-It brought back a few football playing memories.
+The first football through my lens in 2020 arrived in the form of a grassroots football photography commission.
+Its location was a sprawl of Cardiff council pitches and an old stomping ground of mine, Trelai Park.
+A few football playing memories came flying back.

 My memory bank of playing football is substantial.
-From primary school matches to kickabouts with friends in parks to the handful of 11-a-side clubs I played for between 1997 and 2010, I seem to remember a ridiculous amount.
+From primary school matches to kickabouts with friends in parks to the handful of 11-a-side clubs I played for between 1997 and 2010, I remember a slightly ridiculous amount.

-Strong feelings help to embed the memories so deeply.
+Strong feelings help to embed the memories.
 When you are playing football you should be wired and alert and urgent, blood pumping, heart racing, adrenaline and endorphins flowing.
 You are in the heat of sporting battle, competing.

 There are reactions and exaggerated emotions: an improbable point-blank save drawing shocked applause from team-mates, opponents and spectators; a hauntingly fumbled cross late in a game; an appalling miss when it was easier to score; lying helpless in the mud hearing the harrowing sound of football hitting net again, again, again.

 Returning to Trelai Park I could vividly remember parts of certain matches played around 2004/05 and roughly what pitch they were played on.
 My playing days were not packed with glory.
-With me in the side, most of the teams I played for lost more than they won.
+With me in the side, most of the teams I played for lost more games than they won.
 Often heavily and miserably.
 My level of personal responsibility varied.
-I played for periods in virtually every position except centre midfield, because I was never good enough.
+I played for periods in virtually every position except centre midfield, because you need to be a pretty good player to play there.
 But still I played on, sort of addicted, sort of for love of the game, sort of for want of anything better to do.